safer-r/.github/profile/README.md

         - Authorized empty value or not (empty list for instance).
         - Authorized `""` value in vector of characters or not.
         - Expected structure of complex objects, like data frames and lists.
+    - Seeding of the random number generator using an argument each time randomness is used, and protecting potential seeding in the global environment.
+- Intuitiveness
+    - Argument `...` not authorized in safer functions.
+    - Argument with `NA` as only value not authorized in safer functions, in order to deal with `if(all(X, na.rm = TRUE)){}` that would return `TRUE` if `X` is only made of `NA`.
+- Explicit messages
+    - Name of the functions and corresponding packages in all error and warning messages, including the embedding functions, so that we better know the origin of the message.
+    - Explicit error messages,
+    - All warning messages added in the error message string.
 <br /><br />
 ## Make a safer function